 - Chemical Sensitivity and more…

-If you have a heterozygous mutation with the MTHFR gene C677T you may lose roughly 30% of the folate metabolization function and if you have a homozygous mutation you may lose up to 70%.
+If you have a heterozygous mutation with the MTHFR gene C677T you may lose roughly 30% to 40% of the folate metabolization function and if you have a homozygous mutation you may lose up to 70%.
 Since the folate metabolization is a vital biochemical cycle on methylation it will directly affect the body’s ability to methylate.

 Over 80% of the US population affected